How to Use Sentence Patterning Charts with ELLs – 3 Free Downloads

 What You Will Need to Practice ESL Vocabulary with Sentence-Pattern Charts

-• Small Vocabulary Flashcards with Images and/or Words (See Below)
+• List(s) of Target Words or Small Vocabulary Flashcards with Images and/or Words (See Below)

 • Sentence Chart (See Below)